do shell script in AppleScript

 Listing 2 The same thing, but as a Perl script.

-By default, do shell script transforms all the line endings in the result to Mac-style carriage returns ("\r" or ASCII character 13), and removes a single trailing line ending, if one exists.
+do shell script transforms all the line endings in the result to classic Mac OS-style carriage returns ("\r" or ASCII character 13), and removes a single trailing line ending, if one exists.
 This means, for example, that the result of

 without altering line endings parameter.
 For dealing with non-ASCII data, see Dealing with Text.